psycedelicAI/high-security-facility-concept/whitepaper/pages/06-zones-movement-and-custody.md

 Its purpose is to show that high-security environments cannot be understood adequately through identity and access decisions alone.
 Trust also depends on how space is structured, how movement unfolds across that structure, and whether people, devices, and credentials remain under legitimate custody throughout their transitions.

-Within this concept, zones are not passive areas, movement is not neutral transit, and custody is not an administrative detail.
-All three shape whether trust remains justified.
+Within this concept, zones are not passive areas, movement is not neutral transit, and custody is not merely an administrative detail.
+All three influence whether trust remains justified.

 ---